-I am a member of MEARCSTAPA (Monsters: The Experimental Association For The Research Of Cryptozoology Through Scholarly Theory And Practical Application) the Network for the Study of Glossing, and affiliated with SMFS (Society for Medieval Feminist Scholarship).
+I am a member of SSME (Society for the Study of Medieval Emotions), MEARCSTAPA (Monsters: The Experimental Association For The Research Of Cryptozoology Through Scholarly Theory And Practical Application), NSG (Network for the Study of Glossing), and am affiliated with SMFS (Society for Medieval Feminist Scholarship).

 Organising a session panel entitled Monsters and Mental Health for the 2019 Leeds IMC (July 1st 2019).